 In these modern days we that live in, video games such as Call of Duty, Assassin’s Creed and Battle field 4 have taken the place of playing with Toy Soldiers.
 But a young man in the Victorian age loved playing with toy soldiers.
 A boy in the 1800’s would use his imagination to carry out the many battles that his Toy Soldiers might face on any given day.
 The soldiers were often made of cheap metals such as tin or wood.

 Marbles are still played with today but are starting to fade away a little.
-Marbles were a popular Victorian Toy.
+In Victorian times, marbles were a popular toy.
 You could play many games with marbles.
 Poor children usually had marbles made of clay while the rich kids might have marbles made from real marble.

 As with all children from the olden days up to now there is a great desire to emulate their parents.
 They want to act grown up just like their parents.
 That’s why the miniature toy Tea Set was so popular with young Victorian Girls.
 They could gather their friends around a table and have a nice little tea party of their own, just like their mother.
 Miniature Tea Sets were a toy that rich Victorian Kids played with for the most part.